seedcase-project/template-website/README.md

 research.
 If you use this project in your work, please cite it as
 follows:

 Johnston L.W., Brødbæk S.K., Beicher K., Vago M. (2025).
-Template
-Website: An opinionated setup for building and developing Quarto-based websites DOI: 10.5281/zenodo.16762059 URL: https://template-website.seedcase-project.org
+`template-website`: An opinionated setup for building and developing Quarto-based websites DOI: 10.5281/zenodo.16762059 URL: https://template-website.seedcase-project.org

 Or as a BibTeX entry: